junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Splendid, you got my attention right at 'Angels are dying'," Crowley shows a practiced smile.
 "When shall we start celebrating?"
 He raises the cocktail glass in his hand, pretending a toast, sipping a small sip.

-He then turns to Cas, "Does that mean Upstairs is short of staffs again?
+He then turns to Cas, talking in a sweet, slimy voice, "Does that mean Upstairs is short of staffs again?
 My, my, isn't it just like old times, when you and I were hand-in-hand Thelma-and-Louise?
 For old times' sake, I can loan you some demons to take those probably short-handed administration works, what do you say?"

 "Crowley!
 Fuck, no!"
-Dean shoves Cas aside, warning the slimy demon with a low and tired voice, just as Cas glares and growls, "No!"
+Dean shoves Cas aside, warning the demon with a low and tired voice, just as Cas glares and growls, "No!
+I learned my lesson!"

-"Alright that, you three, focus!"
-Sam says, putting a hand on Dean and Cas each, eyes on Crowley.
+"Alright, there, you three, focus!"
+Sam says, putting a hand on Dean and Cas each, dragging them away before they can land a fist on Crowley's face.
+His eyes on Crowley.
 "Lucifer is our biggest problem -- and solution here.
 Can we please focus?"

 Crowley shrugs with his eyebrows flying up and down.
-"You said you could use Michael too, and you know exactly where he is, saving you all this trouble running around the town.
+"You said you could use the other big feathery asshole Michael too, and you know exactly where he is, saving you all this trouble running around the town.
 So what do you say let's kill Lucifer together, then I don't care what you do with the other big brother douchebag?"

 Sam turns to Cas for help.

-Cas answers for him, "Michael is not going to be pleasant for staying in the Cage for the past six years.
+Cas answers for them, "Michael is not going to be pleasant for staying in the Cage for the past six years.
 It might be difficult to reason with him."

 Dean chimes in with a humorless chuckle, "Oh, and Lucifer will?
 For being there since the Dawn of everything and what happened last year?"